HAW-RN/protocol/meetings/1_first.md

 # Recap

-## Routing Protokoll
+## Routing protocol

-- Vorstellung der ersten Graphen eines Verbindungsaufbau
+- Presentation of the first graphs of a connection setup
-- Erste Beispiele anhand von verschiedenen Topologien
+- First examples using different topologies

-## Coderiung
+## Coding

-- Angekuckt wie man XML Dateien in Java handhabt
+- Looked at how to handle XML files in Java
-- Erste Versuche diese auszuführen
+- First attempts to execute them
-- Vorstellung der Vorteile von XML
+- Presentation of the advantages of XML

 ## Use Case

-- Vorstellung des ersten Use Cases
+- Presentation of the first use case

-## Organisatorisches
+## Organizational issues

-- Geroutetes Protokoll hat nur 1 (bis 2) Mitglieder gerade!
+- Routed protocol has only 1 (to 2) members right now!
-- Lingua Franca ist Englisch
+- Lingua Franca is English